kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 gather feedback on what developers prefer.
 <<[/UNRESOLVED]>>

-#### Alternative 1: Genreated structs where all fields are pointers
+#### Alternative 1: Generated structs where all fields are pointers

 Example usage: